ehawk61/ehawk61.github.io/content/post/cleaning-up-nixos-profiles/index.md

 > BUT I found it was flagging all my profiles.
 Also when I applied the `--delete-older-than` flag it was
 > flagging things that were less than the timeframe.
 For example, I would set it for
 > `--delete-older-than 30d` but it would have a profile that I created in the  past few days.
 Without
-> digging too deep into things, I have a feeling that the flags are using a different date that my
+> digging too deep into things, I have a feeling that the flags are using a different date than my
-> expected date of when I created the profile.
-I think going forward I will use this but I think the
+> expectation.
+I was expecting the command to use the date of when I created the profile.
+> I think going forward I will use the `nix-collect-garbage` command but I think the advice below is great
-> advice below is great for those who need more control in what gets purged.
-Again, I am still learning so > I might find something better and happy to update.
+> for those who need more control in what gets purged.
+Again, I am still learning so I might find
+> something better and happy to update.

 In my adventures with NixOS, I got carried away in using profiles when I do `nixos-rebuild switch` for a system upgrade and/or adding new software to the laptop.
 I love idea of reverting when I screw something up without too much trouble.
 I had built up a collection about 40 items in my bootloader and realized I could do some pruning since they are there as "oh shit" catchers.
 However when I began looking around there wasn't clear advice on how to do this.
 I discovered a way to do this in case you pulled a me and overused the profile feature.